 Both positive (leading) and negative (lag) performance measures should be considered.
 This ensures that operational outcomes are measured in terms of the success of good practice and the preventative measures that need to be implemented.

-Positive performance measures consider the operational outcomes; they are a measurement of the success of good practice and therefore preventive measures that avoid accidents, incidents, workplace injury and ill-health.
-In contrast, negative performance measures consider accidents, other adverse outcomes, injury and ill-health.

 5.2 Defining performance measures

 When testing the suitability of key performance measures the following issues may be considered: